gerardl/devtools/README.md

 ### *Element Highlighting*

 The DOM of a typical website can be absolutely massive, so one of the most helpful features of the elements tab is the ability to click on a section of the page and jump right to the HTML that created it.
-Not only that, but DevTools highlights the selected element, like in the image below, and even shows you padding and margins around it--represented by the green and orange boxes, respectively. right click an element on the page -> click inspect element -> elements tab opens focused to this element
+Not only that, but DevTools highlights the selected element, like in the image below, and even shows you padding and margins around it--represented by the green and orange boxes, respectively.
+You can select an element in three ways:

+1. By right clicking an element on the page and selecting *inspect element*
+2. You can click the element in the DOM explorer
+3. You can use the mouse pointer button--the very first button in the DevTools menu

 <br />